You design an assay

 The pre-defined Results Fields fields for General Assays are:

 These properties are used to associate assay data with other data from the same source material.
 For more, see Participant/Visit Resolver Field

 Files and Attachments

-Assay datasets can associate a given row of data with a file using a field of one of these types:
+Assay designs support associating a given row of data with a file using either a run field or results field of one of these types: